Best gaming PC under £1,000 (2026)

 Frequently asked questions

-- Is £1,000 enough for a good gaming PC in 2026?
+- Is sub-£1,000 enough for a good gaming PC in 2026?

-- Should I go for AMD or Intel?
+- Should I go AMD or Intel?

-- In 2026, AMD wins for gaming under £1,000.
+- AMD wins for gaming under £1,000 in 2026.
 The Ryzen 5 7600 has a clear edge on price-to-performance and matches the Intel i5-14600K in most titles while running cooler.

-- How long will this PC last?
+- How long will a sub-£1,000 self-build last?

 - Three to four years of comfortable 1080p high-settings gaming.
 The RTX 4060 will start to feel slow first; CPU/RAM will outlast it.